Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 `PS C:\windows\system32> dir Cert:\LocalMachine\Root`

-### Step 5:  Run the sample
+### Step 4:  Run the sample

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.
+To do this you can for instance:
+ 1. Right click on the solution in the solution explorer and choose **Set Startup projects** from the context menu.
+ 2. choose **Multiple startup projects**
+  - TodoListDaemonWithCert: **Start**
+  - TodoListService: Start **Start without debugging**
+ 3. In the Visual Studio tool bar, press the **start** button: a web window appears running the service and a console application runs the dameon application under debugger. you can set breakpoints to understand the call to ADAL.NET.

 The daemon will add items to its To Do list and then read them back.

+### Step 4:  Clean up the applications in the Azure AD tenant
+When you are done with running and understanding the sample, if you want to remove your Applications from AD and if you have keep your PowerShell ISE window opened, just run, in the same PowerShell ISE window:

+``CleanUp($apps)``

+If you do that you also probably want to undo the changes in the `App.config` and `Web.Config`

 ## How to deploy this sample to Azure

-Coming soon.
+TBD.

 ## About the Code